intj-t/intj-t/README.md

 I'm inheriting a home when my father starts a trust I want to buy a second home.
 And get a jumbo loan and pay it off with a market bond.
 My family had 2 large homes before my moms heart attack in 1986, she lived until 1996.
 I was unaware of Sony Extra Sensory Perception in 2001 and was dianognosed with schizoaffective disorder.
 I thought a NBC broadcaster was talking to me when it was realy Sony ESP.
+I have a Normal MRI.

 <a href="https://www.independent.co.uk/news/world/sony-senses-a-market-in-esp-1577154.html">Sony senses a market in ESP</a>

+<a href="https://www.burkespeerage.com/">Burkes Peerage</a>

+My family has six hereridy titles from the UK.
+I'm a Moore, Chatman(Chapman), Turner, Vaughn, Little and Bright.
+I dont support The 'Downton Abbey Law' it Would Let British Women Inherit Titles.

 <a href="https://www.cnbc.com/2018/04/03/the-real-danger-in-sinclair-broadcasts-fake-news-scandal.html">The real danger in Sinclair Broadcast’s ‘fake news’ scandal</a>